taboola/taboola-android/README.md

 ```

 ##### Feed:
-By default, TaboolaView automatically adjusts its own height in runtime to show the entire widget.
+By default, TaboolaWidget automatically adjusts its own height in runtime to show the entire widget.
 Calling setAutoResizeHeight() has no effect.

 To get the automatic height: